CodedByArizola/CodedByArizola/README.md

 ### Hello World 👋
 #
 I am a full stack developer with experience in various programming languages.
-I currently own and actively develop on <a href='https://www.productionrp.net/'>ProductionRP</a>, a serious roleplay server on FiveM.
+I currently own and actively develop on <a href='https://www.productionrp.net/'>ProductionRP</a>, a serious roleplay server on <a href="https://fivem.net">FiveM</a>.

 * 🎂 My birthday is August 17
-* 📅 I started my freelance development career on November 2019.
+* 📅 I started my freelance development career on November 2019

 #
 ### Familiar Languages & Tools: